mananpapdiwala/SpotlightProducts/README.md

 # SpotlightProducts

+Disclaimer:
+Implementation includes contributions from me and my teammates(Group size of 3)

-Designed, developed and implemented an E-Commerce platform for selling innovative products from scratch.
+SpotlightProducts is an E-Commerce platform for selling innovative products.
 The web application can be used to sell general products along with a separate section for innovative and creative products.
 The key features implemented in the application are:
 1] Login - Contained four functionalities such as login, new user registration, forgot password and logout.
 2] Search - The user can search products based on product category, product brand, product name, model ID and seller name.